Indications for treatment with ciclosporin

 Certain medications should be avoided by patients on ciclosporin.
 If it is essential to receive treatment with one of these medications, you should ensure your health is monitored carefully by your doctor.

 - The blood levels of the HMG Co-A reductase inhibitors simvastatin and atorvastatin may increase, and require a reduction in dose.
 Toxicity results in muscle pain and weakness, which may be serious.
+If long-term treatment with a statin and ciclosporin is required, suitable alternatives are fluvastatin, pravastatin and rosuvastatin.

 - Non-steroidal anti-inflammatory drugs (NSAIDs) eg. indomethacin, naproxen.